pytorch/serve/benchmarks/README.md

 * Windows
     - Download apache binaries from [Apache Lounge](https://www.apachelounge.com/download/)
-    - Extract and place the contents at some location eg: `C:\Program Files\`
+    - Extract and place the contents at some location e.g.: `C:\Program Files\`
     - Add this path `C:\Program Files\Apache24\bin`to the environment variable PATH.
     NOTE - You may need to  install Visual C++ Redistributable for Visual Studio 2015-2019.